-RETURNED CHECKS Please resolve any returned checks immediately.
+Use of the payment system through ParentSquare is the requested manner of resolving any debt.
+Please resolve any returned checks immediately.
 Cash or money order must be returned to the office to cover the amount of the check, plus the bank fee.
 Returned checks are a debt on the student's account.
-Failure to resolve the matter promptly may result in the student's loss of purchased items in order to recover funds from returned checks (e.g. yearbook, ASB activities, etc).
+Failure to resolve the matter promptly may result in the student's loss of purchased items in order to recover funds from returned checks (e.g. yearbook, etc).